pozdeyevlab/gwasqc/README.md

         1. Enforce variant id format <chrom>:<pos>:<non_effect_allele>:<effect_allele>
             1. Variants with missing alleles or structural variants are thrown out.
-        2. Create flags for the following:
+        2. Remove variants if:
             * p-value is 0
             * -1e6 < BETA < 1e6
             * -1e6 < SE < 1e6
             * If imputation data is available, imputation is less than imputation threshold (default: 0.3)
+        3. Create flags for:
             * Variant alleles are palindromic
             * Variant alleles are palindromic and effect allele frequency is between 0.4 - 0.6
             * Effect and non effect alleles match the order found in the variant ID
     3. Run `modules/align_palindromic_variants.py` on palindromic variants and `modules/align_non_palindromic_variants.py` on non palindromic variants.
-The reason for this distinction is that palindromic variants are not checked for transcribed matches, as that would be redundant.
     4. For **non palindromic variants**
         1. Check for an exact match
             * Example: 1:100:A:G & 1:100:A:G